kayservince/elastic-cli/README.md

 # elastic-cli

-simple elasticsearch client, use it to get log in a range date (day or hour)
+Simple elasticsearch client (Very Simple), you can use it to get logs in a range date (day or hour) for a specfic index.